core-wg/multipart-ct/draft-ietf-core-multipart-ct.md

 which indicates that the part is not present.

-A third situation that is common only ever has a single representation in the sequence, where the sender selects just one of a set of formats possible for this situation.
-This kind of union type of formats may also make the presence of the actual representation optional, the omission of which leads to a zero-length array.
+A third situation that is common only ever has a single representation in the sequence, where the sender already selects just one of a set of formats possible for this situation.
+This kind of union "type" of formats may also make the presence of the actual representation optional, the omission of which leads to a zero-length array.